MichaelOdaba/readmarket/README.md

 - Write clear commit messages
 - Update documentation for new features
-- Test your changes before submitting PR
+- Test your changes before submitting a PR
 - Follow the project's code style
 - Add comments for complex logic